autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 Ajeet is now working as a successful freelancer by contributing to open source projects and building a solid portfolio.
 “I am bagging more interviews now”, he concludes.

 For recent graduates like him, side projects are a great way to get hands-on experience with applying what you have learned as well as staying upbeat in the current market.

+>  “ Looking back, my decision to prioritize on enhancing my skills by running a side project end to end and contributing to open source projects allowed me the space to build a practical experience that I previously lacked.”
+>
+>